afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \end{table}
 \begin{table}[ht]
 \centering
-\caption{Bycatch estimates of prohibited species caught in the BSAI directed pollock fishery, 1997--2020 based on the AKFIN (NMFS Regional Office) reports from observers.
+\caption{Bycatch estimates of prohibited species caught in the BSAI directed pollock fishery, 1997--`r thisyr` based on the AKFIN (NMFS Regional Office) reports from observers.
 Herring and halibut units are in t, all others represent numbers of individuals caught.
 Data for 2020 are preliminary.}
 \label{tab:pscbycatch}
 \scalebox{0.8}{
 \begin{tabular}{rrrrrrrrrrrr}